Tertiary Preparation Program (Health Sciences)

 - a variety of materials centred around health science content

-- communication with patients and their relatives
+- communication with patients or clients and their relatives

 - critical thinking and problem solving.